 Caciocavallo cheese is shaped like a small gourd, pear or flask, usually with a definite small ball on top, forming a defined neck between it and the larger body.

-The process of making it is similar to that for Mozzarella.
-To make it, unpasteurized cow’s milk is heated to 97 to 100 F (36 to 38 C), and coagulated with calf’s rennet.
+The process of making it is similar to that for mozzarella cheese.
+To make it, unpasteurized cow’s milk is heated to 36 to 38 C (97 to 100 F), and coagulated with calf’s rennet.
 The curd is then cut into walnut-sized pieces.
-The curd is then let stand for four to ten hours, depending upon the acidity of the milk, the weather, etc, until it gets to the stage that it can be pulled apart in strings.
+The curd is then let stand for four to ten hours, depending upon the acidity of the milk, the weather, etc., until it gets to the stage that it can be pulled apart in strings.

 The cheese strings are then wound or spun into a ball, while pressing on the growing ball so that there are no cavities inside and so that the outside remains smooth.
 Each completed cheese is then plunged into boiling water to seal the outside, then put into cold water to lower the temperature back down.

 The cheese is then cured in brine for a period varying from six hours to a few days.
 A string is then tied around its neck, and it is hung over poles to age.
 The absolute minimum aging time is 2 weeks, but it is usually much longer.